 OUR MISSION

 K9 With A Mission is a program designed to fund support, service and companion dogs for our Veterans.
-This is a program under the umbrella of Swim With A Mission, a not for profit, which since its formation in 2017 has already donated over $6 million to support our Veterans.
+This is a program under the umbrella of Swim With A Mission, a not for profit, which since its formation in 2017 has given $13.6 million to Veteran service and support organizations that provide critical services to our Veterans.

 K9 CATO